ankurbag/timetable-generator/README.md

 4) Add project to the server

-5) GO to the chrome
+5) Go to the chrome browser
 ```
 http://localhost:8080/api/swagger-ui.html
 ```